iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 $$
 and using one of the operator interpretations of prox, the LHS of the expression is the prox of $h, \beta^{-1}$ on $x - \beta^{-1}\nabla g(x)$.

-**Remarks**

-Intuitively, the larger $\beta$, the more pointy the quadratic is, meaning that smaller step size for the multiplier for the gradient of $g(x)$, and when $\beta$ is huge, less penalty will be placed on quadratic term inside of the proximal operator, making the infimal convolution resulting in more smoothing on the function $h$.

 ---